Available: Requestable

 Jonathan Swift

-Swift is remembered for works such as ''A Tale of a Tub'' (1704), ''An Argument Against Abolishing Christianity'' (1712), ''Gulliver's Travels'' (1726), and ''A Modest Proposal'' (1729).
-He is regarded by the ''Encyclopædia Britannica'' as the foremost prose satirist in the English language.
-He originally published all of his works under pseudonyms—such as Lemuel Gulliver, Isaac Bickerstaff, M. B. Drapier—or anonymously.
+Swift also authored works such as ''A Tale of a Tub'' (1704), ''An Argument Against Abolishing Christianity'' (1712), and ''A Modest Proposal'' (1729).
+He originally published all of his works under pseudonyms—including Lemuel Gulliver, Isaac Bickerstaff, M. B. Drapier—or anonymously.
 He was a master of two styles of satire, the Horatian and Juvenalian styles.
+Provided by Wikipedia

 1. by Swift, Jonathan, 1667-1745